zspecza/common-tags/contributing.md

 ## Tests

 Please include _passing_ tests for any new logic or features you include in your contribution.
 This project uses [AVA](/sindresorhus/ava) to run tests and is setup to look for files that end with `.test.js` in the `src` directory.

-Furthermore, this project uses [Prettier](/prettier/prettier) for code formatting, and tests will _fail_ if your code does is not formatted properly (run `npm lint` or `npm lint:fix` to check/fix the code).
+Furthermore, this project uses [Prettier](/prettier/prettier) and [ESLint](/eslint/eslint) for linting & formatting, and tests will _fail_ if your code does not adhere to the rules (run `npm lint` or `npm lint:fix` to check/fix the code).